Derrig History, Family Crest & Coats of Arms

 Early History of the Derrig family

-Another 253 words (18 lines of text) covering the years 165 and 1656 are included under the topic Early Derrig History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Derrig research.
+Another 127 words (9 lines of text) covering the years 1656, 1608, 1601, 1578 and 1557 are included under the topic Early Derrig History in all our PDF Extended History products and printed products wherever possible.

 Derrig Spelling Variations